jgeumlek/WiimoteGlue/README.md

 An an aside: Check out libDRC for some existing work on using the Wii U Gamepad under Linux.
 (It is rough at the the moment, and held back by the need to expose wifi TSF values to userspace, and not all wifi hardware handles TSF sufficiently for the gamepad.)
 As far I'm aware, once it is working, libDRC can handle the buttons on the Wii U Gamepad easily; the main challenge is streaming images to the screen in a way that the Gamepad will accept.

-###Why not use the kernel driver itself, or the exisitng X11 driver xf86-input-xwiimote?
+###Why not use the kernel driver itself, or the existing X11 driver xf86-input-xwiimote?

 As noted above, the kernel driver makes separate devices for different features/extensions of the wiimote, making them all but unusable in most games.
 The classic controller has legacy mapping issues leading to it being ignored by SDL.
 With the kernel driver alone, only the Wii U Pro controller is useful.